karafka/waterdrop/README.md

 ### Basic usage

-To send Kafka messages, just create a producer:
+To send Kafka messages, just create a producer and use it:

 ```ruby
 producer = WaterDrop::Producer.new